align-leftright/alr-front/README.md

-# alr-front
+# ALR-Front
-Front-end server of ALR project
+ALR-Front is front-end server of ALR project
-Support RestFul APIs for ALR client
+It supports RestFul APIs for ALR client

 ## Getting Started
 * Download source from github: